SINTEF/dlite/doc/storage_plugins.md

     >>> blob2 = Blob(dims={"n": 5}, id="ex:blob2")

     # Add the instances to the storage
+    # The option "mode=w" create a new JSON file (or overwrite it if it already exists)
+    # The option "single=no" make sure that we store in a format that can accomodate multiple instances.
     >>> with dlite.Storage("json", location="newfile.json",
     ...                    options="mode=w;single=no") as s:
     ...     s.save(blob1)